MINI: Photo Box Billboard

 Fans from around the world can also join through the MINI Facebook app, where you can snap a picture with your webcam wearing a pair of virtual headphones in your favourite MINI colour.

-In high-footfall city retail corridors, interactive out-of-home turns passersby into opt-in media by making participation itself the content.
+In high-footfall city retail corridors, interactive out-of-home turns passersby into opt-in media, where participants choose to become the message through participation.

 Why it feels modern: ecommerce choice, but on a building

 The experience borrows the best part of online shopping.
-Configuration. without forcing the rest of it.
-Specs, comparisons, and checkout.
-The “product” is self-expression, delivered in seconds, in public.
+Configuration, without forcing the rest of it: specs, comparisons, and checkout.
+Because the billboard outputs a finished result in seconds, the act of choosing feels like content, not a form.

 The business intent: acquisition through identity